beginning of content

 How is the flu treated?

-Most people will get better by themselves within 7 to 10 days and without any treatment.
+Most people get better by themselves without needing any specific treatment.

 Some things you can do to ease your flu symptoms are: